oracle/docker-images/OracleDatabase/README.md

 	   -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
-	                  The character set to use when creating the database (default: AL32UTF8) -v             The data volume to use for the database.
+	                  The character set to use when creating the database (default: AL32UTF8) -v /opt/oracle/oradata
+	                  The data volume to use for the database.
 	                  Has to be owned by the Unix user "oracle" or set appropriately.
 	                  If omitted the database will not be persisted over container recreation.
+	   -v /opt/oracle/scripts
+	                  Optional: A volume with custom scripts to be run after database startup.

 Once the container has been started and the database created you can connect to it just like to any other database: